QuantEcon/lecture-source-py/source/rst/ols.rst

 Linear regression is a standard tool for analyzing the relationship between two or more variables

-In this lecture we'll use the Python package ``statsmodels`` to estimate, interpret, and visualize linear regression models
+In this lecture, we'll use the Python package ``statsmodels`` to estimate, interpret, and visualize linear regression models

-Along the way we'll discuss a variety of topics, including
+Along the way, we'll discuss a variety of topics, including

 -  simple and multivariate linear regression
 -  visualization
 -  endogeneity and omitted variable bias
 -  two-stage least squares